tomsWebConsulting/twcsl/Element/Product Quick View Observe Changes/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[product quick view observe changes.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page, **before** the modal lightbox observe changes code.
-Please see [Per-page code injection][7].
+Refer to [Per-page code injection][7] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple elements such as a store page and product blocks where you want to have this effect.
+    * Use this option if you have multiple elements such as a store page and product blocks where you want to have this effect.

     * Add code from file **[product quick view observe changes.html][6]** to Website > Pages > Website Tools > Code Injection > FOOTER, **before** the modal lightbox observe changes code.
-Please see [Add code to code injection][8].
+Refer to [Add code to code injection][8] for details.

 * Add the **twcPqvoc** callback name to the modal lightbox observe changes code code per that codes install instructions.